sameertantry/Diffusion-Models-for-BlackBox-Optimization/README.md

-# DIffision Models for BlackBox Optimization
+# DIffusion Models for BlackBox Optimization